CrowdStrike/Cloud-AWS/s3-bucket-protection/demo/README.md

 ![Demonstration architecture](../../docs/img/s3-bucket-protection-demo-architecture.png)

 ## Standing up the demonstration
-From this folder execute the following command:
+From the root folder for this integration (`s3-bucket-protection`) execute the following command:

 ```shell
 ./demo.sh up